ColoursofOSINT/findmydevice/README.md

 1. Configure the ntfy server in the **ntfy app** under Settings -> Default Server
 2. Make sure that you have enabled anonymous write access to `up*` topics: https://docs.ntfy.sh/config/#example-unifiedpush

-13.Third Party apps that show notification can be used in fmd.
+## Third Party Messaging Apps

-If you have enabled the Notificationoption in fmd this happens automatically.
+If you have enabled the notification option in fmd this happens automatically.

 Since the whitelist cannot be used for identification the pin is needed and has to be set.